MicrosoftDocs/sql-docs/docs/odbc/reference/appendixes/c-to-sql-guid.md

 |SQL_WLONGVARCHAR|Data value is not a valid GUID|22018|
 |SQL_GUID|None[a]|n/a|

- [a]   All hexidecimal values are valid as a GUID.
+ [a]   All hexadecimal values are valid as a GUID.

  The driver ignores the length/indicator value when converting data from the GUID C data type and assumes that the size of the data buffer is the size of the GUID C data type.
 The length/indicator value is passed in the *StrLen_or_Ind* argument in **SQLPutData** and in the buffer specified with the *StrLen_or_IndPtr* argument in **SQLBindParameter**.
 The data buffer is specified with the *DataPtr* argument in **SQLPutData** and the *ParameterValuePtr* argument in **SQLBindParameter**.